 By now I’m sure everyone has heard that eleven Atlanta teachers have been convicted and sentenced on racketeering and other charges associated with conspiring to cheat on state standardized tests.
-This scandal shocked the nation and teachers, for different reasons.
+This scandal shocked the nation and teachers for different reasons.
 While the nation shook their heads in disgust at the dishonest actions of those entrusted with the education of their children, teachers nodded in understanding—I don’t mean to say that they condone their behavior in any way, but we certainly understand it.

 If you haven’t heard, eleven teachers apparently changed the answers on student standardized tests and passed them off as student work.
 The failing school where they worked reveled in the jump in student achievement, and when they were caught, all the major news outlets attributed their motivation to bonuses and incentives—but immediately, I was skeptical.
-There is no way any teacher would risk losing her career, punishment by the law, her ethics, and waste years of education for accolades and a bonus.
+There is no way any teacher would risk losing his career, punishment by the law, his ethics, and waste years of education for accolades and a bonus.

 It didn’t take long for the truth to emerge.
 According to Valerie Strauss of The Washington Post, this was not likely the motivation.
 In her April 1, 2015 Answer Sheet blog, she attributed their actions to “pressure to meet certain score goals at the risk of sanction if they failed” (Strauss PG 1).
 This might sound ridiculous to anyone who is not a public school teacher, but every year incredible pressure to outscore the year before is placed on teachers who are threatened with losing their jobs or having their schools shut down based on these scores.